Best Instant Pot Baked Beans – Dry or Canned

 • No smoke: For those who do not like smoky flavor, leave out the instant smoke and use sweet paprika instead of smoky.

-• Add veggies: Play around with this recipe to make it your own.
+• Add veggies: Feel free to play around with this recipe and make it your own.
 Add chopped mushrooms, bell peppers, zucchini, or whatever other veggies you like.

 • No heat: Make your instant pot baked beans less spicy by leaving out the red pepper flakes and chiles.